esabitova/aws-digito-artifacts-gameday/documents/dynamodb/sop/restore_to_point_in_time/2020-04-01/Design.md

     * Outputs:
         * `SourceTableContributorInsightsStatus`: The dynamoDB source table contributor insights status: enabled or disabled
     * Explanation:
         * Get the status of dynamoDB source table contributor insights status as they are not restored by the recovery.
-If the value of the `IndexName` parameter is 'None', we we call the [describe_contributor_insights](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DescribeContributorInsights.html) method using only the `TableName` parameter.
+If the value of the `IndexName` parameter is 'None', we call the [describe_contributor_insights](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_DescribeContributorInsights.html) method using only the `TableName` parameter.
           Otherwise, we call it using both parameters.